GoogleCloudPlatform/community/tutorials/zero-to-lamp-deploy-with-chef/index.md

 ---
-title: Zero-to LAMP deploy on GCP with Chef
+title: Zero to LAMP deployment on GCP with Chef
 description: Learn how to deploy a LAMP stack on GCP with Chef cookbooks.
 author: slevenick
 tags: Compute Engine, Cloud SQL, Chef